tommasomoretti/nameless-analytics-tables/README.md

 ### Shopping stages open funnel
+This is the schema of the Shopping stages open funnel table function.

 | Column                    | Type   | Description                                                                                 |
 |---------------------------|--------|---------------------------------------------------------------------------------------------|
 | event_date                | DATE   | Date of the event                                                                           |